Growth Asset Category Investment Policy Statement

 10. Investment Period to Ramp-up

 It is recognized that it can take multiple years for segments of the Growth asset category to be fully invested, and that there may be deviations from the previously mentioned targets during the ramp-up period.
-During the Private Equity and Private Credit asset class ramp-up periods, exposures can be estimated using percentages of committed capital.
+During the Private Equity and Credit asset class ramp-up periods, exposures can be estimated using percentages of committed capital.
 During the ramp-up period for the Growth asset category, and subsequent to reaching the target allocation, SCERS’ Overlay Program will rebalance the Growth asset category to the target allocation, using the designated Growth overlay proxy within the investment guidelines for the Overlay Program.

 11. Rebalancing to Guidelines